-The list below includes some of the key self-management programs available to the epilepsy community.
+Some of the key self-management programs available to the epilepsy community include:

 To learn more about the HOBSCOTCH program visit: http://managingepilepsywell.org/programs/hobscotch.html

-PEARLS for Adults with Epilepsy is a home-based treatment program for adults with epilepsy and major, minor, or chronic depression.
-The name PEARLS stands for Program to Encourage Active Rewarding Lives.
+The Program to Encourage Active Rewarding Lives (PEARLS for Adults with Epilepsy) is a home-based treatment program for adults with epilepsy and major, minor, or chronic depression.

 The method is designed to reduce depressive symptoms and improve quality of life during 6 to 8 sessions that take place in the client's home and focus on brief behavioral techniques.
 PEARLS Program counselors empower people to take action and make lasting changes so that they can lead more active and rewarding lives.